Using the cf CLI with a proxy server

 Format of https_proxy

-The https_proxy variable is set with hostname or IP address of the proxy server in URL format, as in the following example:
+The https_proxy variable is set with hostname or IP address of the proxy server in URL format, as shown in the following example:

 https_proxy=http://proxy.example.com

-If the proxy server requires a username and password, you must include the credentials, as in the following example:
+If the proxy server requires a username and password, you must include the credentials, as shown in the following example:

 https_proxy=http://username:password@proxy.example.com

-If the proxy server uses a port other than 80, you must include the port number, as in the following example:
+If the proxy server uses a port other than 80, you must include the port number, as shown in the following example:

 https_proxy=http://username:password@proxy.example.com:8080

-If the proxy server is a SOCKS5 proxy, you must specify the SOCKS5 protocol in the URL, as in the following example:
+If the proxy server is a SOCKS5 proxy, you must specify the SOCKS5 protocol in the URL, as shown in the following example:

 https_proxy=socks5://socks_proxy.example.com